timjogorman/RicherEventDescription/guidelines.md

 ### Spans of Annotation

-Once you have decided that a given phrase or word *qualifies* as an EVENT or ENTITY, you'll need to decide what `span' (section of the text) to annotate.
+Once you have decided that a given phrase or word *qualifies* as an EVENT or ENTITY, you'll need to decide what "span" (section of the text) to annotate.

 For each ENTITY and EVENT annotation, you might have found a long